LunarG/VulkanSamples/BUILD.md

 ## Validation Test

-The test executibles can be found in the dbuild/tests directory.
+The test executables can be found in the dbuild/tests directory.
 The tests use the Google gtest infrastructure.
 Tests available so far:
 - vk_layer_validation_tests: Test Vulkan layers.